fieldtrip/website/workshop/neuroimaging2-2526/sped4.md

 MEG signals were recorded with a 151-channel CTF system.
 In addition, the EOG was recorded to later discard trials contaminated by eye movements and blinks.
 The ongoing MEG and EOG signals were lowpass filtered at 100 Hz, digitized at 300 Hz and stored for off-line analysis.
 To measure the head position with respect to the sensors, three coils were placed at anatomical landmarks of the head (nasion, left and right ear canal).
 While the subjects were seated under the MEG helmet, the positions of the coils were determined before and after the experiment by measuring the magnetic signals produced by currents passed through the coils.

 The MEG data are stored as epochs or trials of fixed length around each stimulus trigger.

-There is no information in this tutorial about how to compare conditions, how to grandaverage the results across subjects or how to do statistical analysis on the time-frequency data.
-Some of these issues are covered in other tutorials (see the [summary and suggested further reading](#Summary and suggested further reading) section).

 ## Background on time-frequency analysis